 Increasing body weight

-If your horse is very thin, either body condition score 1 or 2 at the end of winter it should be placed on a gradual increased level of nutrition in order to restore body weight.
-It takes 15 to 20 kg of weight gain to change a horses body condition score by 1 unit (based on a 500 kg horse).
-Therefore a horse with a body condition score of 2 would need to gain approximately 60 kg to increase their condition score to a 5.
+If your horse is very thin, either body condition score 1 or 2, at the end of winter it should be placed on a gradual increased level of nutrition in order to restore body weight.
+It takes 15 to 20 kg (33-44 lbs) of weight gain to change a horse's body condition score by 1 unit (based on a 500 kg or 1100 lb horse).
+Therefore a horse with a body condition score of 2 would need to gain approximately 60 kg (132 lbs) to increase their condition score to a 5.
 This would take around 6 months to achieve safely.
-When feeding large quantities of grain in order to increase the energy density of the ration we must be careful not to feed more than 2.5 kg’s of grain in any single feeding.
+When feeding large quantities of grain in order to increase the energy density of the ration, we must be careful not to feed more than 2.5 kgs (5 lbs) of grain in any single feeding.
 Large grain meals pass more quickly than smaller meals through the digestive tract.
 Therefore fewer nutrients are absorbed and potential digestive disorders such as colic can occur.
 If the horse had a body condition score of 3 or 4 at the end of winter it would obviously take much less time to get their body condition to an optimal level.
 Based on the assumptions outlined above it would take approximately 2 to 4 months to achieve an optimal body condition.
 Using calorie sources such as highly digestible fiber sources and fat supplements will help increase the calorie density of the feeding without adding extra bulk and will help your horse gain weight faster and safer than simply adding extra grain.
 Lucerne hay has more calories per kilo than most grass hays and is an excellent addition to a weight gain feeding program.
 Fat supplements such as vegetable oil or stabilized rice bran are much more energy dense than cereal grains.
 Vegetable oil is 99% fat while rice bran is approximately 20-25% fat.
-Adding a fat supplement to the diet will also help improve skin and coat condition especially after a cold dry winter.
+Adding a fat supplement (such as Equi-Pro® Calorie Plus) to the diet will also help improve skin and coat condition especially after a cold dry winter.

 In summary, when bringing horses back into work we want to make all feeding changes gradually.
 Avoid overworking your horse beyond its fitness level, and allow adequate time for your horse to regain or lose weight to get them back to an optimal body condition.